-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 “He’s got his own sentence; he’s got to live with himself,” Hersh said.

 Schwartz, author of Henry Kissinger and the Dilemmas of American Power, is more sympathetic.
-Kissinger is best understood as a realist who defended a country that gave him a life-line from the gas chambers and an Ivy League schooling.
+Kissinger is best understood as a realist who defended a country that gave him a lifeline from the gas chambers and an Ivy League schooling.

 “Because of his background in Nazi Germany, Kissinger was suspicious that elections didn’t always bring in liberal democracy, but could lead to a different type of people’s choice, mass rule and dictatorship,” Schwartz told Al Jazeera.